rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: <CITE>[8], 260, [2] leaves</CITE>
 > Note on extent of manifestation: <CITE>Numbered leaves with text on both sides</CITE>

-<a name="6.215.421.3">6.215.421.3</a> Always make a note on extent of manifestation to explain that pages, etc. are numbered in words in characters other than arabic or roman numerals (see [Extent of manifestation, 6.21.421.3](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.3)).
+<a name="6.215.421.3">6.215.421.3</a> Always make a note on extent of manifestation to explain that pages, etc. are numbered in words or in characters other than arabic or roman numerals (see [Extent of manifestation, 6.21.421.3](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.3)).

 #### 6.215.422 Normally imposed single sheets